-Some of the material in Heat Transfer, in the form of examples and exercises, has been adapted from an earlier text by my former colleagues at UCLA, D. K. Edwards and V. E. Denny (Transfer Processes 1/e, Holt, Rinehart & Winston, 1973; 2/e Hemisphere-McGraw-Hill, 1979).
+Some of the material in Basic Heat and Mass Transfer, in the form of examples and exercises, has been adapted from an earlier text by my former colleagues at UCLA, D. K. Edwards and V. E. Denny (Transfer Processes 1/e, Holt, Rinehart & Winston, 1973; 2/e Hemisphere-McGraw-Hill, 1979).
 I have also drawn on material in radiation heat transfer from a more recent text by D. K. Edwards (Radiation Heat Transfer Notes, Hemisphere, 1981).
 I gratefully acknowledge the contributions of these gentlemen, both to this book and to my professional career.
+The late D. N. Bennion provided a chemical engineering perspective to some of the material on mass exchangers.
 The computer software was ably written by Baek Youn, Hae-Jin Choi, and Benjamin Tan.
 I would also like to thank former students S. W. Hiebert, R. Tsai, B. Cowan, E. Myhre, B. H. Chang, D. C. Weatherly, A. Gopinath, J. I. Rodriguez, B. P. Dooher, M. A. Friedman, and C. Yuen.

-In preparing the second edition, I have had useful input from a number of people, including Professor F. Forster, University of Washington; Professor N. Shamsundar, University of Houston; Professor S. Kim, Kookmin University; and Professor A. Lavine, UCLA.
-Students who have helped include P. Hwang, M. Tari, B. Tan, J. Sigler, M. Fabbri, K. Chao, and A. Na-Nakornpanom.
+In preparing the second edition, I have had useful input from a number of people, including Professor F. Forster, University of Washington; Professor N. Shamsundar, University of Houston; Professor S. Kim, Kukmin University; and Professor A. Lavine, UCLA.
+Students who have helped include P. Hwang, M. Tari, B. Tan, J. Sigler, M. Fabbri, F. Chao, and A. Na-Nakornpanom.